 - Designing Innovations with Impact at Scale

-The coterminal master’s degree in Sustainability Science and Practice is available to eligible Stanford undergraduates as a Master of Science or Master of Arts, depending on the chosen set of courses.
-Executive education is offered through online courses, open-enrollment programs hosted on campus, and custom programs designed for individual clients.
+The coterminal master’s degree in Sustainability Science and Practice is available to eligible Stanford undergraduates as a Master of Science or Master of Arts.
+Executive education is offered through online courses, open-enrollment programs hosted on campus, and customized programs for individual clients.

 1Waste to Wealth: The Circular Economy Advantage, Lacy and Rutqvist, 2015.